Education in Peru

 Education in Peru is under the jurisdiction of the Ministry of Education, which oversees formulating, implementing and supervising the national educational policy.
 According to the Constitution of Peru, education is compulsory and free in public schools for the initial, primary and secondary levels.
 It is also free in public universities for students who are unable to pay tuition and have an adequate academic performance.

 Throughout Peru's history, the nation's educational structure and quality has remained poor.
+Elites who organized the educational system promoted conservatism and authoritarianism while also defending a social hierarchy that prevented a social mobility that would improve the lives of citizens.
 The ineffectiveness of regulation, corruption and the government's lack of interest in improvements has contributed to the low quality of Peru's educational structure.
 Peru's lack of higher education accreditation and its reliance on extractivism – with mining not requiring much scientific support – has also been detrimental to universities and research facilities within the nation.
 Congress has recently weakened the accreditation standards at universities further.

 The Human Rights Measurement Initiative (HRMI) finds that Peru is fulfilling 90.5% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Peru's income level, the nation is achieving 89.3% of what should be possible based on its resources (income) for primary education and 91.6% for secondary education.

 History

 Pre-Inca cultures

 No written or oral records exist of an organized educational system in the pre-Inca cultures.
 However, the demonstrated level of evolution of these cultures indirectly suggests the existence of an educational system.
 Each culture developed an ideal way of training people for their own competitive interests and particular specializations.
-Such training and education could explain the metalwork, ceramics, and textiles that have survived to this day, which were produced with techniques which had been passed down and perfected, and have unfortunately been lost with the conquering of many other cultures.
+Such training and education could explain the metalwork, ceramics, and textiles that have survived to this day, which were produced with techniques which had been passed down and perfected, and have been lost with the conquering of many other cultures.